-The Company has posted better results in the year 2021-2022 despite of the existing pandemic situation, lock down, economic and financial crises.
-The Company is concentrating to achieve higher position in the Hand Tools Market and multiply its turnover on launching new products with superior quality by use of advance technology.
+The Company has posted better results in the financial year 2022-2023 despite of the existing economic and financial crises.
+The Company is concentrating to achieve higher position in the Hand Tools Market in near future and multiply its turnover on launching new products with superior quality by use of advance technology, effective and qualified manpower.